rees46/segmentation/README.md

 - Sending visitor segment value to Google Analytics.;

 ### Files
-- `segmentator.js` is a complete JavaScript ES6 script
+- `segmentator.js` is a complete JavaScript ES6 script, easy to modify according to your needs
-- `segmentator.min.js` is a minified JavaScript ES5 script
+- `segmentator.min.js` is a minified JavaScript ES5 version of the full version for easy use

 ### Parameters
 ##### Number of segments